 Tamiflu is only effective against the influenza virus – and not against any other types of virus.

 There is a lack of evidence about the safety or efficacy of Tamiflu taken by patients with chronic heart or lung conditions, or other medical conditions, in particular if you need admission to hospital.
 If you have a weakened immune system, there is a lack of evidence about the efficacy of Tamiflu.
-If you have any of these conditions, and are concerned about flu, you are advised to see your doctor, and will not be suitable to purchase Tamiflu online from Dr Fox.
+If you have any of these conditions, and are concerned about flu, you are advised to consult your doctor, and will not be suitable to purchase Tamiflu online from Dr Fox.

 Psychiatric disturbance has been reported in Tamiflu users, but also in patients with influenza who are not taking Tamiflu.
-If you choose to take Tamiflu you should be monitored, and report and change or worsening of any psychiatric symptoms to your doctor.
+If you choose to take Tamiflu you should be monitored, and report any change or worsening of any psychiatric symptoms to your doctor.

 Tamiflu does not cause drowsiness or affect your ability to drive.

-Can you use Tamiflu if you are pregnant, or breastfeeding?
+Can you use Tamiflu if you are pregnant or breastfeeding?